qiuziyan1998/falconfs/README.md

     <font size="5">
         <b>MLPerf ResNet-50 Training Storage Benchmark.</b>
     </font>
     <br> We simulate training ResNet-50 model on a dataset containing 10 million files, each file contains one 131 KB object, which is a typical scenario for deep learning model training in production.
 MLPerf has been modified to avoid merging small files into large ones, simulating real-world business scenarios while reducing the overhead associated with merge and copy operations.
-The FalconFS client utilizes an optimized FUSE module to minimize overhead, and the module will be open-sourced in the near future.
 Taking 90% accelerator utilization as the threshold, FalconFS supports up to 80 accelerators while Lustre can only support 32 accelerators on the experiment hardware.
 </div>

 ![alt text](./docs/images/mlperf.png)